-Many Type and Lines of Intelligence - why you are smarter than you know
+Many Types and Lines of Intelligence - why you are smarter than you know

 What is intelligence?
 How do you know how smart you are?